Software testing basics

 5. Test Execution

-Testers run test cases and check results.
+Run test cases and record results.

 6. Defect Reporting